Resolutions are for Life, Not Just the New Year

 Similarly, check whether you have retained any credit, debit, or loyalty cards that have expired or which you no longer use.
 Securely destroy any plastic that you no longer use to avoid the risk of fraud taking place should it get into the wrong hands.

-Though these steps may seem trivial, they are a great first step to getting organized and helps free up space for more important things.
+Though these steps may seem trivial, they are a great first step to getting organized and help free up space for more important things.

 What about your mobile?
 Do you regularly review your contact list to see how many numbers you’ve stored that you do not use?
 Get rid of the dead weight.
 Do the same with any unused apps, photos, notes, e-books, and/or podcasts.